deankoch/rasterbc_src/src_gfc.knit.md

 cfg$out$fname$tif$full = c(fnames.static, fnames.loss)
 ```

-To help keep the data files organized, whenever there are multiple years associated with a dataset, we store the corresponding
-year-specific layers in separate subfolders of `file.path(data.dir, collection)` and `file.path(data.dir, collection, 'blocks')`.
+The `loss` layer is split into yearly (binary) rasters in separate subdirectories of `file.path(data.dir, collection)` and
-These are created automatically in the call to `MPB_metadata` whenever the named list element `years` exists in the `cfg$src` or
+`file.path(data.dir, collection, 'blocks')` (named by year).
+These directories are created automatically in the call to `MPB_metadata`.
-`cfg.src` arguments (see 'utility_functions.R' for details); *eg.* here we have two subfolders, corresponding to the layers for
-2001 and 2011.
+Here, there are 19 subfolders, for the years 2000, ..., 2018

 **downloads**